Kansas RN license renewal and continuing education

 If you are a newly licensed RN, you will need to provide proof that you have passed the NCLEX-RN within the last five years in lieu of experience and continuing education.

-Contact The Kansas Board of Nursing
+Contact the Kansas Board of Nursing

 Landon State Office Building